• Remembering

 Social Profile

-Type 3’s range from introverted to extraverted.
-In addition, their social disposition is impacted by the three relational sub-patterns.
-Dominance toward self-survival or self-preservation is a relational focus based on me first (or put your life jacket on first, before attending to others) can lead to being more introverted.
-Dominance toward bonding survival or one-on-one focused relationships tend to fall in the middle of the I-E spectrum.
-Dominance toward group survival or social focus on groups and organizations can lead to being more extraverted.
+In addition, their social disposition is impacted by the three instinctual sub-types.
+Dominance toward self-survival or self-preservation is a focus based on me first which can lead to more introversion.
+Dominance toward bonding survival, the one-on-one focused relationships, tend to fall in the middle of the Introversion-Extraversion (I-E) scale.
+Dominance toward group survival, the social focus on groups and organizations, can lead to being more extraverted.

 Enneagram Type 3 Basic Proposition and Loss of Wholeness in Childhood